 Coaxial coils from Maritime Geothermal Ltd. are not supplied in a cabinet, and should be affixed to a vertical surface using the attached mounting bar.
-See diagram in Piping chapter and Application Table on page 3.
+See diagram and coil specification table in Piping chapter.

 Air Thermostat Placement

 The communicating air thermostat should be placed in the pool room in an accessible location, at least 48 inches above floor level.